WHY INVESTORS FAIL IN SHARE MARKET

 Greedy:

 The main emotion which makes people bleed their wealth is greed.
-An interesting fact is, they don’t understand this mindset have traveled alongside.
-It is always to have a fair idea on the return which we can expect.
+An interesting fact is, that they don’t understand this mindset has traveled alongside.
+It is always important to have a fair idea of the return which we can expect.

-No company or share will perform in the same way as it’s past.
+No company or share will perform in the same way as its the past.

-The mindset comes with media, people we trust, YouTube, and articles of the various top websites.
+The mindset comes with media, people we trust, YouTube, and articles from various top websites.
 They hold an attractive title stating the past performance of 400% growth in 6 months.

-These make people be in an agreed situation, “let me also try the share” and buy the shares at a high price or overvalued.
+These make people in an agreed situation, “Let me also try the share” and buy the shares at a high price or overvalued.

 This emotion always tends to happen at the time of market correction or stock correction.